apache/shardingsphere/content/03-design/roadmap.md

 1. PostgreSQL

 ### DQL
+1. Simple
 1. JOIN
 1. BETWEEN
 1. IN
 1. ORDER BY
 1. GROUP BY
-1. COUNT, SUM, MAX, MIN, AVG
+1. Aggregation
 1. LIMIT, rownum, TOP
-1. 非功能型子查询
+1. Simple Sub Query

 ### DML
 1. INSERT INTO